RaeesBhatti/skycatch-project/README.md

 The system is based on AWS S3, AWS DynamoDB and AWS Lambda.

 ### Data extraction
-The S3 bucket is configured as a trigger for `EventsProcessor` Lambda function.
+The S3 bucket is configured as a trigger for `ImageProcessor` Lambda function.
 When you upload a file to the bucket it triggers an S3 event.
 The Lambda function uses the data in event to fetch the related files from S3.
 Then it does some basic validations to make sure that it is a valid file.
-And then it extracts EXIF and XMP data and puts the data into DynamoDB using `etag` as primary key.
+And then it extracts EXIF and XMP data and puts the data into DynamoDB table using `etag` as primary key.

 ### Exporting as CSV
-You can use `export-dynamodb` program to export DynamoDB entries as CSV.
-Run `make dynamoexport` in project directory and it will spit out a `output.csv`.
+A Lambda function `CSVExporter` has the stream of DynamoDB table mentioned above configure as a trigger.
+So, when the `ImageProcessor` function puts the data into DynamoDB, `CSVExporter` scans the table, creates a CSV from that data and puts it into the S3 bucket under the name `image-data.csv`.

 ## Flaws
 Following are some known flaws in `EventsProcessor` function: